support@meisterdrucke.com · 0043 4257 29415

 Illustration · Newspapers and Illustrations

 The Labour Party refuses to join Lloyd George in slaying the dragon of unemployment, 1921 by Leonard Raven-Hill.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 unemployed · economy · knight · allegory · knights · politics · lloyd-george · allegory · allegorical · political · cartoon · satire · satirical · comic · humorous · humour · humor · liberal · liberals · conservative · conservatives · party · parties · labour · labour party · unemployment · Private Collection / Bridgeman Images